donalee/DTW-Pool/README.md

 ### STEP 3.
 Train the CNN classifier with the DTP layer

-You can simply train the CNN classifier by using the following command.
+You can simply run the code by the following command.
 ```
 python train_classifier.py
 ```

-The details of the classifier and its optimization can be specified by input arguments.
+You can further specify the details of the classifier and its optimization by input arguments.
 ```
 python train_classifier.py --dataset GunPoint --model fcn --pooling_op max --n_segments 4 --gamma 1.0
 ```